Breakthrough/PySceneDetect/docs/contributing.md

 ### <span class="fa fa-bug"></span>&nbsp; Bug Reports

-Bugs and issues with PySceneDetect are mainly handled through [the issue tracker on Github](https://github.com/Breakthrough/PySceneDetect/issues).
+Bugs and issues with (as well as feature requests for) PySceneDetect are mainly handled through [the issue tracker on Github](https://github.com/Breakthrough/PySceneDetect/issues).
 If you run into any bugs while using PySceneDetect, please feel free to [create a new issue](https://github.com/Breakthrough/PySceneDetect/issues/new).
 Provide as much detail as you can - include an example that clearly demonstrates the problem (if possible), and make sure to include any/all relevant program output or error messages.

 When submitting bug reports, please add the command-line options `-v debug -l BUG_REPORT.txt` to the very beginning of the `scenedetect` command you are using, and attach the generated `BUG_REPORT.txt` file.